bronson113/dino_learn/README.md

 ==========
 a hopefully fully self learning dinosaur game player first project on machine learning
 still working on actual learning stuff
+if anyone wants to contribute to this project, feels free to submit pull requests

 Currently finished
 ==================